rbgirshick/py-faster-rcnn/README.md

 ### Introduction

-*Fast R-CNN* is a clean and fast framework for object detection.
+**Fast R-CNN** is a fast framework for object detection with deep ConvNets.
+Fast R-CNN is
-Compared to traditional R-CNN, and its accelerated version SPPnet, Fast R-CNN trains networks using a multi-task loss in a single fine-tuning run.
-The multi-task loss simplifies and speeds up training.
-Unlike SPPnet, all network layers can be learned during fine-tuning.
-We show that this difference has practical ramifications for very deep networks,  such as VGG16, where mAP suffers when only the fully-connected layers are   fine-tuned.
+ - written in Python and C++/Caffe,
+ - trains state-of-the-art models, like VGG16, 9x faster than traditional R-CNN and 3x faster than SPPnet,
+ - runs 200x faster than R-CNN and 10x faster than SPPnet at test-time,
-Compared to "slow" R-CNN, Fast R-CNN is 9x faster at training VGG16 for detection, 213x faster for detection, and achieves a significantly higher mAP on PASCAL VOC 2012.
+ - and has a significantly higher mAP on PASCAL VOC than both R-CNN and SPPnet.
-Compared to SPPnet, Fast R-CNN trains VGG16 3x faster, tests 10x faster, and is more accurate.

 Fast R-CNN was initially described in an [arXiv tech report](http://arxiv.org/abs/todo).

+### License

+Fast R-CNN is released under the MIT License (refer to the LICENSE file for details).

 ### Citing Fast R-CNN